-Using this system, you can control your IR-remote-controlled home appliances like DVD player and air-conditioner from another room without the hassle of running extra cables between the two rooms.
+Using this wireless extender, you can control your IR-remote-controlled home appliances like DVD player and air-conditioner from another room without the hassle of running extra cables between the two rooms.
 The system wirelessly sends infrared signals from one room to another.

-The system is a combination of an infrared transmitter unit and a receiver unit, both housed in separate small plastic boxes.
+The system is a combination of an infrared transmitter unit and a receiver unit.
+Both are housed in separate small plastic boxes.
 Keep the transmitter unit in the room where you are sitting with the remote control of the appliance to be controlled (say, a DVD player), while the receiver unit has to be kept on or nearby the DVD player in another room.
 The transmitter detects the IR pulses from your remote and retransmits on the UHF band at 433 MHz.

 The receiver unit (in another room) picks up the transmitted signals, detects and demodulates them with the 38kHz ultrasonic carrier used by IR remote systems.
 IR pulses from a pair of IR LEDs (IR LED1 and IR LED2) provide controlling signals to the DVD player located in the other room.

-Fig. 2 shows the receiver circuit.
-A regulator built around transistor T4 and zener diode ZD3 provides regulated 5V DC to the receiver module (RX1) and CD4093 quad Schmitt NAND gate (IC2).
+Shown below is the receiver circuit.
+A regulator built around transistor T4 and Zener diode ZD3 provides regulated 5V DC to the receiver module (RX1) and CD4093 quad Schmitt NAND gate (IC2).

 When the receiver module detects a signal from the transmitter, it outputs the code pulses to pin 1 of gate 1.
 The 38kHz pulses generated by the oscillator formed by gate N7, C6 and R10 are fed to pin 2 of gate N5.
 The pulse output at pin 3 of gate N5 is remodulated with the 38kHz subcarrier to provide noise immunity in IR remote control systems.